 - Salatino, A.A., Thanapalasingam, T., Mannocci, A., Osborne, F. and Motta, E. 2018.
 Classifying Research Papers with the Computer Science Ontology.
 ISWC-P&D-Industry-BlueSky 2018 (2018).
 Read from ORO

-- Salatino, A.A., Osborne, F., Thanapalasingam, T. and Motta, E. 2018.
-The CSO Classifier: Ontology-Driven Detection of Research Topics in Scholarly Articles.
-Available in Pre-Print here
+- Salatino, A.A., Osborne, F., Thanapalasingam, T., Motta, E.: The CSO Classifier: Ontology-Driven Detection of Research Topics in Scholarly Articles.
+In: TPDL 2019: 23rd International Conference on Theory and Practice of Digital Libraries.
+Springer.
+Read from ORO

 The CSO Classifier is an ongoing project.
 You can follow its development through our Github repository https://github.com/angelosalatino/cso-classifier, or you can download the latest release from Zenodo: